 The phrase “air pollution” describes the number of particles that are in the air that you breathe.
 In the air, there are small particles that can be toxic when inhaled.
 It is important that your air be free of as many of these harmful particles as possible.
 The three main types are listed below.

 Mold is typically something you think about resting on the surfaces of moist areas of your house.
 Mold spores are only harmful if they are ingested or inhaled.
 Often, homes can have mold problems without the owners even seeing it.

 The true hazard of mold is that it can become airborne.
 If mold spores are spread to the air you breathe, then they can cause harm to your lungs and lead to some serious health issues.
 The best way to ensure that you don’t have mold in your home is to have your air ducts cleaned and to change your air filters frequently.

 That way you can ensure that mold spores aren’t being trapped in your ductwork or recirculated throughout your home and harming the people who live there.

 Although not toxic, pollen can be extremely detrimental to someone who has sensitivities and can cause a severe allergic reaction.
-During the springtime when you can open up your windows and air things out, you are also inviting in things that will wreck havoc on seasonal allergy sufferers.
+During the springtime, when you can open up your windows and air things out, you are also inviting in things that will wreak havoc on seasonal allergy sufferers.
 To ensure that you aren’t inadvertently recirculating misery, make sure to keep your filters new, especially as the winter blues turn to summer sunshine.

 When you clean your windows or use cleaners in your bathroom, you probably don’t give much thought to how all those chemicals get trapped in your HVAC system and continue to be kicked up when the furnace or air conditioner turns on.